VirtualFlyBrain/VFB_2/specs/use_stories.md

 In the 3 clusters, some neurons are of the right type, others not, but again there is no way to select the neurons in one go.

 I’d like to be able to search by reference: I know of a paper that defines a few cell types, and want to find them quickly.

+__Comments__

+Lots of useful information and ideas in here to be mined

+Functionality TBA:

+1. Search by transgene name
+1. Grey out queries with no results (or give some indication of number of hits before running)
+1. Integrate links to NBLAST-on-the-fly
+1. Sorting of results tables (fixed in VFB 1.5)
+1. Link individual neurons to clusters (Need pages for clusters first).
+2. Improve display of multiple images in image browser and control over what is displayed  (largely or completely fixed in VFB1.5)